BrucePerens/internationalize/README.md

 A variable, method, or function `language_tag` must exist in the context where `t` is called, which is or returns a string for the language tag of the present user.
-So, this would be of the form `language_tag = "es"` for Spanish, and
+So, this would be of the form `language_tag = "es"` for Spanish.
-Note that language_tag need not be global, it may exist as a method or a local variable, as long as it is defined in all contexts where `t()` is called.
+`language_tag` need not be global, it may exist as a function, method or a local variable, as long as it is defined in all contexts where `t` is called.

 # NOTE: Complications of Translation